Sparks Lake is one of the best lakes in Oregon and has tons of fun summer lake activities.

 There is no campground directly on Sparks Lake.
 However, there are several camping options:

-• Soda Creek Campground (reservable)
+• Soda Creek Campground (USFS, reservable)

 • Dispersed car camping (first come first serve)